-Fyriplaka Beach is the most popular sandy beach on Milos and a great one for families.
+Fyriplaka Beach is definitely one of the best beaches in Mykonos and one of the most popular.
 It boasts a long stretch of white sand which is gently lapped by turquoise waters, flanked on the other side by cliffs.

 Fyriplaka is on the south side of the island, close to Tsigrado Beach, there is a good sized parking area at the top of the cliffs, you then need to walk down to the beach by foot.
 Straw umbrellas line the beach and these are the only means of shade, it is very sunny here and if you’re not careful, you are at a high risk of sunburn, so please bring your factor 30 SPF! there is a convenient beach bar here that offers a range of snacks and drinks.

 Papafragas Beach is small and best seen from above, in fact there are numerous signs telling people NOT to walk down the dodgy looking rock staircase to reach the bottom.
 From the top it looks like a large natural swimming pool as water enters the short channel from a cave carved into the cliff side.

 The beach is a short car ride from Pollonia and there is parking available.
 When driving close to this spot, you must turn into the gap in the large metal fences to find the parking area, we kept driving past it as it didn’t look like a very welcoming entrance.